Deschampsia

 Hardy to zone 4.

-Defined by narrow arching deep green foliage, a winsome sturdy mound propels emerald-hued stems, exploding into sheer sprays of distinctively hued, long-lasting yellow-green flowers.
-The lithe inflorescences exhibit warm bronze tones when mature and provide an enticing winter presence plus lend exquisite accents to bouquets.
-Smaller and more compact than other cespitosa species, this undemanding, all-purpose cool season grass develops a dense semievergreen habit that can be grouped along a pathway or sited among Echinops ‘Blue Glow’ and Phygelius ‘Peach Trombone’.
+Defined by narrow arching deep green foliage, a winsome sturdy mound propels emerald-hued stems, exploding into sheer sprays of distinctive long-lasting yellow-green flowers.
+The lithe inflorescences exhibit warm bronze tones when mature and provide an enticing winter presence.
+Smaller and more compact than other cespitosa species, this undemanding, all-purpose grass develops a dense semievergreen habit that can be grouped along a pathway or sited among Echinops ‘Blue Glow’ and Phygelius ‘Peach Trombone’.

 Blooms July-October